11111111111WP_Query Object

 EVALUATION

-VPP is very fortunate to have Child Trends committed as its evaluation advisor and consultant for youthCONNECT.
+YI is very fortunate to have Child Trends committed as its evaluation advisor and consultant for youthCONNECT.
 Child Trends is the nation’s only nonprofit, nonpartisan research and policy center that studies children at all stages of development.
-By putting resources towards supporting quality evaluations, the Social Innovation Fund increased the evaluation capacity of VPP and all of the nonprofit organizations that made up youthCONNECT.
+By putting resources towards supporting quality evaluations, the Social Innovation Fund increased the evaluation capacity of YI and all of the nonprofit organizations that made up youthCONNECT.
 Through youthCONNECT, each nonprofit implemented rigorous evaluations of its programs.
-These evaluations are underway.
-Most results will be available in 2017.
-As they become available, we will list them here:
+One of these evaluations, completed in 2017, was Solutions for Youth: An Evaluation of the Latin American Youth Center’s Promotor Pathway Program.

 EVERYONE BROUGHT SOMETHING TO THE TABLE